 - Minimize your wake and engine noise.
 Turn off your engine if it is safe to do so.

-- Turn off echo sounders.
+- Turn off echo sounders and fish finders.

 - Report observed violations or harassment of marine mammals to Fisheries and Oceans Canada at 1.800.465.4336.